dmrdvn/Bootcamps/Internet-Computer/Challenges/WordCounter/README.md

 # WordCounter App with Rust

-To run the "Todo App" application that I coded in Rust language;
+To run the "WordCounter App" application that I coded in Rust language;

 ### Install Cargo on Linux